Aligned Novel View Image and Geometry Synthesis via Cross-modal Attention Instillation: Method

+As shown in Fig.~\ref{fig:attention_vis}(a–b), when completing a partially visible wheel, the image denoising (a) fails to establish such correspondences, whereas the geometry prediction (b) correctly attends to other wheel locations for structural reference, producing more realistic completion.
+Conversely, while the geometry denoising network is better at geometry completion, the spatial attention within these networks struggles to get fine-grained cross-viewpoint correspondences due to the lack of semantic cues, as in (b), where the geometry network's attention is diffusely distributed in comparison to the more focused attention in (a).
+This complementary relationship motivates a synergistic framework where the geometry network leverages semantic cues from image features via their spatial attention map to achieve more detailed geometry generation, while the structural constraints from geometry completion implicitly guide the image denoising network toward more robust and consistent inpainting.

-\paragrapht{Cross-modal attention instillation.} In this light, we propose \textit{cross-modal attention instillation}, where the spatial attention maps for the geometry prediction U-Net is substituted by the attention maps from image denoising U-Net to achieve synergistic effects.
+\paragrapht{Cross-modal attention instillation.} In this light, we propose \textit{cross-modal attention instillation}, where the spatial attention maps for the geometry prediction U-Net are substituted by the attention maps from the image denoising U-Net to achieve synergistic effects.
 Specifically, the key and query features extracted from the image denoising U-Net are leveraged by the spatial attention layers of the geometry denoising U-Net.
 Let $K^I$ and $Q^I$ denote the image key and query features from the image U-Net, respectively, and let $V^P = [V^P_t, V^P_1, V^P_2, \dots V^P_N]$ represent the geometry value features from the geometry U-Net that generates pointmap $P_t$.
-The spatial attention is as follows:
+The spatial attention is as follows, with $d_k$ as the dimensionality of the key features: